zubeax/zubeax.github.io/about.markdown

 - Private cloud (Red Hat Openshift)
 - Google Cloud Platform

-I graduated from the [University of Darmstadt](https://www.tu-darmstadt.de/index.en.jsp) with a degree in solid state physics in 1989.
+I graduated from the [Technical University of Darmstadt](https://www.tu-darmstadt.de/index.en.jsp) with a degree in solid state physics in 1989.

 If you want more detail, check out my [LinkedIn profile](https://www.linkedin.com/in/axel-zuber/).
 <br/><br/>